 6. If the praise or appreciation relates to a specific act or circumstance, give it as soon after the event as possible to have the most impact.

-“Three billion people on the face of the earth go to bed hungry every night, but four billion people go to bed every night hungry for a simple word of encouragement and recognition.” -Author Robert Cavett
+“Three billion people on the face of the earth go to bed hungry every night, but four billion people go to bed every night hungry for a simple word of encouragement and recognition.” -Robert Cavett